Elvis was the king of rock and roll. Michael Jackson was the king of pop. And Stephen King is the king of horror.

 The Buzz On Writing

-Years ago, I saw Mr. King’s book on the shelf, thought it was good that horror writers now had their own bible, and moseyed downstairs to the used-books basement, where I like to hunt for old MacCafferey and Bradbury books.
+Years ago, I saw Mr. King’s book on writing on the shelf, thought it was good that horror writers now had their own bible, and moseyed downstairs to the used-books basement, where I like to hunt for old MacCafferey and Bradbury books.

 The buzz about King’s book wasn’t immediate, but it was persistent.
 First one writer, then another would rave about “Stephen King’s book on writing.”
 This is a convenient sentence because the book has a convenient (and brilliant) title; It’s called On Writing.